mhanauer/telehealth_centerstone/README.md

 ####Jess
 ####################################################
 Feeling in last 30 days
+4 = All of the Time
+3 = Most of the Time
+2 = Some of the Time
+1 = A Little of the Time
+0 = None of the Time

+Scale is changed to add one so I can take the log!!!!!!!!!
 During the past 30 days, about how often did you feel …
 a.	nervous?
 b.	hopeless?